tdilauro/Simplified-wiki/Account-Settings-Management-Protocol.md

 # Summary

-The Account Settings Management Protocol (hereafter the "Protocol") is a very simple HTTP-based protocol for retrieving and modifying user settings.
-Although designed for use in public libraries, the scope of this protocol is not limited to them.
+The Account Settings Management Protocol (hereafter the "Protocol") is a very simple HTTP-based protocol for retrieving and modifying account settings.
+Although designed for use in managing patron accounts for public libraries, the protocol may be used to manage other types of accounts.

 ## Who should implement?